This is a very common question amongst pet owners after their dogs had a major orthopedic injury.

-Unfortunately there is no exact time-frame as to how long it takes for arthritis to set in after joint injury.
+Unfortunately, there is no exact time frame as to how long it takes for arthritis to set in after joint injury.
 There are simply way too many variables.

-Therefore the question really becomes what can you do to slow the progression over time and the answer is by using the right natural joint health supplement.
-Most people are familiar with glucosamine and to a lesser degree chondroitin but what most people don’t realize is that even more important are incorporating natural ingredients with proven anti-inflammatory benefits such as MSM (methylsulfonylmethane) or vitamin C to name a few of the more common ones.
+Therefore the question becomes what can you do to slow the progression over time and the answer is by using the right natural joint health supplement.
+Most people are familiar with glucosamine and to a lesser degree chondroitin but what most people don’t realize is that even more important is incorporating natural ingredients with proven anti-inflammatory benefits such as MSM (methylsulfonylmethane) or vitamin C to name a few of the more common ones.

-For more information about the importance of this you can read a recent article I wrote called Made-in-the USA…Buyers Beware!.
+For more information about the importance of this, you can read a recent article I wrote called Made-in-the USA…Buyers Beware!.